 Book: 01844 278 881

 What we like about it: A dream destination for the ultimate romantic getaway, Le Manoir is a beautiful 15th century country manor house with immaculate gardens.
 Prepare to be indulged, not least in the two-star Michelin restaurant where culinary legend Raymond Blanc presides over a French-inspired seasonal menu using produce from his organic kitchen garden.
-Choices may include decadent truffled hen’s egg with wild mushroom tea and winter truffle or Anjou pigeon with cabbage, bacon and Madeira jus.
+Choices may include decadent truffled hen’s egg with wild mushroom tea or Anjou pigeon with cabbage, bacon and Madeira jus.
 Six- and seven-course vegan and vegetarian menus are also on offer.

 Where is it?
 Lime Wood, Beaulieu Rd, Lyndhurst, SO43 7FZ